-The liability for claims incurred but not reported represents the estimated amounts necessary to settle all outstanding claims, incurred but not reported (IBNR), as of the balance sheet date.
+The liability for claims incurred but not reported represents the estimated amounts necessary to settle all outstanding claims, IBNR, as of the balance sheet date.
 The Plan's reserve estimates are based primarily on historical development patterns adjusted for current trends that would modify past experience.
 Claims are reevaluated periodically to consider the effects of inflation, claims settlement trends, and other economic factors.
 The process of establishing loss reserves is subject to uncertainties that are normal, recurring, and inherent in the healthcare business.